matrix-org/matrix-rust-sdk/crates/matrix-sdk-sled/README.md

 * `state-store`: (on by default) Enables the state store
 * `crypto-store`: Enables the store for end-to-end encrypted data.
-* `experimental-timeline`: implements the new experimental timeline interfaces

 ## Minimum Supported Rust Version (MSRV)